|Introduction and Information:

 If you are working properly with no underling illness before surgery, then you should work about the same after your surgery.
 Of course, if your cancer has spread beyond your prostate, then it will depend on what has to be removed.

-I read through these comments, and I am appalled what I have read about the time it takes before they have an erection and can hold their urine, if ever!!!
+I read through these comments, and I am appalled what I have read about the time it takes before other men have an erection and can hold their urine, if ever!!!

-I was home recovering with a catheter in my penis when I get my post-surgery erection.
+I was home recovering with a catheter in my penis when I got my post-surgery erection.
 I mean it was hard!!!